stanford-rc/farmshare-docs/docs/connecting.md

 ## SSH

 SSH provides a secure, remote terminal connection to the login nodes.
-There are a number of rice servers providing login service (e.g., rice-01, rice-02); the easiest way to connect is using the load-balanced name, *login.farmshare.stanford.edu*, which will select one for you according to recent utilization.
+To connect use the load-balanced name, *login.farmshare.stanford.edu* which will select of the login nodes based on load and utilization.

-Depending on your environment and configuration you may be prompted for your SUNet ID password, and you'll need to complete your login using [two-step authentication](https://uit.stanford.edu/service/webauth/twostep).
+FarmShare implements Stanford's [Minimum Security Standards](https://uit.stanford.edu/guide/securitystandards) policy which requires [two-step authentication](https://uit.stanford.edu/service/authentication/twostep) to access the cluster.

+!!! example "login"
+    ssh SUNetID@login.farmshare.stanford.edu

+### Host keys

+For those who wish to verify the new FarmShare host keys when connecting, use the following fingerprints:

+!!! caution "SHA256 hash"
+    SHA256:bKb1Znir/1tOg+TMyALDYWeK0lclsulriDN8aOvWteU (ED25519)
+    SHA256:o5E5OOkaxwF+CzKT5A2/DNSmDzljTYs/a1V7Fm6ssSw (RSA)

+### Login

 Users on Linux, macOS, and Windows can use the built-in Terminal application and run `ssh`.
 Replace SUNetID with your own SUNet ID:

-!!! example "login"
-    ssh SUNetID@login.farmshare.stanford.edu

-The example below shows how to login in using your SUNet ID and password along with two-step authentication.
+The example below shows how to login using your SUNet ID and password along with two-step authentication.
 To logout, type `exit` or `logout`:

 ``` shell
 $ ssh ta5@login.farmshare.stanford.edu